logo

 Responseslink | top

-The main goal of all WSGI middleware is return response corresponding to HTTP, resp.
-WSGI request.
-Responding in PoorWSGI is just like other knows frameworks.
+The main goal of all WSGI middleware is to return a response corresponding to an HTTP or WSGI request.
+Responding in PoorWSGI is just like other known frameworks.

 Returning valueslink | top